International Whaling Commission: 1982 moratorium

 As the moratorium applies only to commercial whaling, whaling under the scientific-research and aboriginal-subsistence provisions of the ICRW is still allowed.
 However, environmental groups dispute the claim of research "as a disguise for commercial whaling, which is banned."
 Since 1994, Norway has been whaling commercially and Iceland began hunting commercially in September 2006.
 Since 1986, Japan has been whaling under scientific research permits.
-The US and several other nations are whaling under aboriginal whaling auspices.
+The US and several other countries are whaling under aboriginal whaling auspices.
 Norway lodged a protest to the zero catch limits in 1992 and is not bound by them.
 Anti-whaling countries and lobbies accuse Japan's scientific whaling of being a front for commercial whaling.
-The Japanese government argues that the refusal of anti-whaling nations to accept simple head counts of whale population as a measure of recovery of whale species justifies its continuing studies on sex and age of population distributions, and further points out that IWC regulations specifically require that whale meat obtained by scientific whaling not go to waste.
-Japan, on the other hand, has raised objections to U.S. aboriginal subsistence whaling, generally seen to be in retaliation to anti-whaling nations' (including the United States') objections to aboriginal subsistence whaling for several Japanese fishing communities, which traditionally hunted whales until the imposition of the moratorium.
+The Japanese government argues that the refusal of anti-whaling states to accept simple head counts of whale population as a measure of recovery of whale species justifies its continuing studies on sex and age of population distributions, and further points out that IWC regulations specifically require that whale meat obtained by scientific whaling not go to waste.
+Japan, on the other hand, has raised objections to U.S. aboriginal subsistence whaling, generally seen to be in retaliation to anti-whaling states' (including the United States') objections to aboriginal subsistence whaling for several Japanese fishing communities, which traditionally hunted whales until the imposition of the moratorium.

 In May 1994, the IWC also voted to create the 11800000 sqmi Southern Ocean Whale Sanctuary.
 The vote to adopt the sanctuary resolution was twenty-three in favour, one opposed (Japan) and six abstaining.

 2018 Florianópolis Declaration

 On 13 September 2018, IWC members gathered in Florianópolis, Brazil, where they discussed and rejected a proposal by Japan to renew commercial whaling.
 Through the "Florianópolis Declaration", it was concluded that the purpose of the IWC is the conservation of whales and that they would now safeguard the marine mammals in perpetuity and would allow the recovery of all whale populations to pre-industrial whaling levels.
 It also concluded that the use of lethal research methods is unnecessary.
 The non-binding agreement was backed by 40 countries, with 27 pro-whaling states voting against.
 Under this resolution, limited hunts by some indigenous communities are still permitted.

-On 26 December 2018, Japan announced that since the IWC failed its duty to promote sustainable hunting, which is one of its stated goals, Japan is withdrawing its membership.
-Japanese officials also announced they will resume commercial hunting within its territorial waters and its 200-mile exclusive economic zones starting in July 2019, but it will cease whaling activities in the Antarctic Ocean, the northwest Pacific Ocean, and the Australian Whale Sanctuary.
+On 26 December 2018, Japan announced that since the IWC failed its duty to promote sustainable hunting, which is one of its stated goals, Japan was withdrawing its membership.
+Japanese officials also announced they would resume commercial hunting within its territorial waters and its 200-mile exclusive economic zones starting in July 2019, but it would cease whaling activities in the Antarctic Ocean, the northwest Pacific Ocean, and the Australian Whale Sanctuary.